M-Enes/cpp_notes/README.md

 ## Using Libraries in C++ (Static Linking) (49)

-He explains the concept of link by linking glfw.
+He explains the concept of static link by linking glfw.

 ## Using Dynamic Libraries in C++ (50)